Xephorium/Halo2ASoundRestoration/README.md

  #### Audio Restoration
 - Once project is setup, simply execute `run.bat` via command line to restore classic audio
-- Then, follow the directions the script provides to perform manual fixes and generate new map files
+- Then, follow the directions the script provides to package the final map files and move them to MCC
+- That's it!
+You're ready to play 🎮